Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Discussion

-\mypara{Community Perspectives} To understand how the LLM safety community views the research questions addressed in this study and to understand whether the issues we identify align with community expectations and concerns, we conducted a 17-question anonymous survey distributed through public academic channels (details in~\refappendix{section:additional_survey} and \refappendix{section:survey_results}).
-Respondents broadly endorsed our metric choices, agreed that author, institution, and geolocation affect influence, and highlighted code usability as a core point: most expected at least runnable code with a minimal example, and considered installation and data guides essential.
+To understand how the LLM safety community views the research questions addressed in this study and to understand whether the issues we identify align with community expectations and concerns, we conducted a 17-question anonymous survey distributed through public academic channels (details in~\refappendix{section:additional_survey} and~\refappendix{section:survey_results}).
+We received 42 valid responses from researchers with experience in LLM safety.
+We note that this survey serves as a corroborative check rather than a primary source of evidence.
+Respondents broadly endorsed our metric choices, agreed that author, institution, and geolocation are associated with adoption, and highlighted code usability as a core point: most expected at least runnable code with a minimal example, and considered installation and data guides essential.
 These community perspectives corroborate the issues observed in our empirical analysis and highlight their broader relevance to real-world research.